 Applicants who change IRS data (by filing an amended tax return) must provide the following tax information to the Office of Financial Aid:

-- a signed copy of Form 1040X that was filed with the IRS.
+- A signed copy of Form 1040X* for the applicable 2016 (FAFSA cycle 18-19) or 2017 (FAFSA cycle 19-20) tax year.
 Please note that amending a tax return is a two part process.
 The first step is to prepare a new tax return using Form 1040.
 The next step is to report the amended tax information on Form 1040 to the appropriate line item on Form 1040X.
 Please note that the Office of Financial Aid will request a copy of both the 1040X and corrected Form 1040.

-* In addition to the required items listed above, The Office of Financial Aid may require a student to submit an IRS Record of Account.
+* Please note that the Office of Financial Aid may require a student to submit an IRS Record of Account to validate information on Form 1040X.

 Tax Filing Extensions

-Applicants who have been granted a tax filing extension by the IRS must provide the following tax information to the Office of Financial Aid:
+Applicants who have been granted a tax filing extension beyound the automatic six-month extension, must provide the following tax information to the Office of Financial Aid:

-- A copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2016; and
+- A copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," that was filed with the IRS for the applicable 2016 (18-19 FAFSA cycle) or 2017 (19-20 FAFSA cycle) tax year; and

-- confirmation of nonfiling from the IRS for tax year 2016 (must be dated on or after October 1, 2017): and
+- Confirmation of nonfiling from the IRS for the applicable tax year.
+The 2016 nonfiler must be dated on or after October 1, 2017 and the 2017 nonfiler must be dated on or before October 1, 2018, and

-- A copy of IRS Form W–2 for each source of employment income received for tax year 2016; and
+- A copy of IRS Form W–2 for each source of employment income received for the applicable 2016 or 2017 tax year; and

 - If self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for tax year 2016.

-* Please note that it is the policy of the College to require those with a filing extension to submit a 2016 tax transcript after it has been filed or use the IRS Data Retrieval Tool so that tax information can be verified by the Office of Financial Aid.
+* Please note that it is the policy of the College to require those with a filing extension to submit a tax transcript for the applicable tax year after it has been filed, or use the IRS Data Retrieval Tool so that tax information can be verified by the Office of Financial Aid.
 Please note that this may change the dollar amounts of grants and/or loan amounts that were originally awarded.

 Applicants who are non-tax filers must provide the following information to the Office of Financial Aid: